wp-plugins/plugin-scores/readme.txt

 == Changelog ==

+= 1.2 =
+Fixed the timezone for the time shown under the table.
+The Wordpress timezone setting is used.

 = 1.1 =
 Added caching.
 The results are cached for half an hour.
 If you really want to change this time; it's defined in the header of the plugin as define('CACHE_TIMEOUT',30*60); Just change the 30*60 (30 minutes times 60 seconds) in any time you want.